severalnines/docs/user-guide/mysql/nodes.rst

 	- This option is only available if the node is down.
 It starts the database instance on this node.

 * **Disable Read Only**
   - Disable read-only by setting up ``SET GLOBAL read_only = OFF``.
 This option is only available if read-only is on.

 * **Enable Read Only**
   - Enable read-only by setting up ``SET GLOBAL read_only = ON``.
 This option is only available if read-only is off.

+* **Change Replication Master**
+	- Only application for slave nodes.
+This option will tell ClusterControl to change the replication master to the other available master.
+All slaves will then be configured to replicate from the new master.

 * **Rebuild Replication Slave**
 	- Rebuilds replication slave on this node from another master.
 It uses Percona Xtrabackup to stage the replication data.
 This option is only available if ClusterControl detects the node as slave.